 I normally read “The Tales of Beedle the Bard” to Ollie during meal time whenever he doesn’t want to eat.

 He ends up eating while listening intently.
-It made the list of my top baby book ideas not only because the amazing story it tells, but also because of how good my little one eats when I read it to him!
+It made the list of my top baby book ideas not only because of the amazing story it tells but also because of how good my little one eats when I read it to him!

 It’s a fun book that puts you into the Harry Potter universe, without quite being Harry Potter.

 This may sound silly but I’ve actually felt like a witch mom reading common wizard fairy tales to him.

 Poor Duncan just wanted to color, but his crayons had all written him letters because they were either feeling overworked (like red, who had painted so many firetrucks he was exhausted!) or underappreciated (like black, who had only outlined things for others colors to paint).

 Well, except for green, green was happy, but he did write a letter to Duncan anyways.
-Isn’t this such a creative idea of a book that also teaches about colors?
+Isn’t this such a creative idea for a book that also teaches about colors?

 I absolutely adore this book.
 I find it hilarious!
 In fact, I have two copies (one is a board book and the other one is a hardcover), because Ollie loves it so much he likes to paint it, too!

-I have found it great to start teaching him about colours in a fun, creative way!
+I have found it great to start teaching him about colors in a fun, creative way!
 And he can’t have enough of it!

-Another thing I love about this book is the way it captures the emotion that each colour transmits, graphic designers use this in marketing (and video games!), but I love seeing it so literal in a children’s book!
+Another thing I love about this book is the way it captures the emotion that each color transmits, graphic designers use this in marketing (and video games!), but I love seeing it so literal in a children’s book!
 I mean, you can feel the passion of the red when it complains, or the calm tone of the purple.